The Best Powered Mixer for Consoles & Box/Racks

 • High-quality enclosure

-The RPM45 is a powered mixer with a lot of clean headroom in a high-quality wooden enclosure.
+The RPM45 is a Rockville powered mixer with a lot of clean headroom in a high-quality wooden enclosure.

 It features 4 channels with independent bass and treble controls with independent Reverb.